japila-books/apache-spark-internals/docs/storage/BlockManager.md

 Removing broadcast [broadcastId]
 ```

-It then requests all the xref:storage:BlockId.adoc#BroadcastBlockId[BroadcastBlockId] objects that belong to the `broadcastId` broadcast from xref:storage:BlockInfoManager.adoc[] and <<removeBlock, removes them (from memory and disk)>>.
+It then requests all the storage:BlockId.md#BroadcastBlockId[BroadcastBlockId] objects that belong to the `broadcastId` broadcast from storage:BlockInfoManager.md[] and <<removeBlock, removes them (from memory and disk)>>.

 The number of blocks removed is the final result.

-NOTE: It is used by xref:storage:BlockManagerSlaveEndpoint.adoc#RemoveBroadcast[`BlockManagerSlaveEndpoint` while handling `RemoveBroadcast` messages].
+NOTE: It is used by storage:BlockManagerSlaveEndpoint.md#RemoveBroadcast[`BlockManagerSlaveEndpoint` while handling `RemoveBroadcast` messages].

 == [[shuffleServerId]] BlockManagerId of Shuffle Server

-BlockManager uses xref:storage:BlockManagerId.adoc[] for the location (address) of the server that serves shuffle files of this executor.
+BlockManager uses storage:BlockManagerId.md[] for the location (address) of the server that serves shuffle files of this executor.

 The BlockManagerId is either the BlockManagerId of the external shuffle service (when <<externalShuffleServiceEnabled, enabled>>) or the <<blockManagerId, blockManagerId>>.

-The BlockManagerId of the Shuffle Server is used for the location of a xref:scheduler:MapStatus.adoc[shuffle map output] when:
+The BlockManagerId of the Shuffle Server is used for the location of a scheduler:MapStatus.md[shuffle map output] when:

-* BypassMergeSortShuffleWriter is requested to xref:shuffle:BypassMergeSortShuffleWriter.adoc#write[write partition records to a shuffle file]
+* BypassMergeSortShuffleWriter is requested to shuffle:BypassMergeSortShuffleWriter.md#write[write partition records to a shuffle file]

-* UnsafeShuffleWriter is requested to xref:shuffle:UnsafeShuffleWriter.adoc#closeAndWriteOutput[close and write output]
+* UnsafeShuffleWriter is requested to shuffle:UnsafeShuffleWriter.md#closeAndWriteOutput[close and write output]

 == [[getStatus]] getStatus Method